 \section{Equation of State of Nuclear Matter}

 Here we use the QMC model to calculate the properties of nuclear matter in $\beta$-equilibrium.
 The model originated with Guichon~\cite{Guichon:1987jp}, who considered the effect of the strong Lorentz scalar field in a dense medium on the internal quark structure of the nucleons.
 Using the MIT bag model to describe nucleon structure he showed that the self-consistent treatment of the change in quark structure led to a novel saturation mechanism.
-Later refinements of the model involved a number of technical improvements~\cite{Guichon:1995ue} as well as a generalization to include hyperons~\cite{Tsushima:1997cu,Guichon:2008zz}.
-Applications to the EMC effect~\cite{Thomas:1989vt,Cloet:2005pp,Cloet:2005rt} and the Coulomb sum rule~\cite{Cloet:2015tha} required replacing the MIT bag model with the covariant model of Nambu and Jona-Lasinio~\cite{Bentz:2001vc}.
+Later refinements of the model involved a number of technical improvements as well as a generalization to include hyperons~\cite{Tsushima:1997cu,Guichon:2008zz}.

 In the QMC model, the coupling constants of the meson fields to the valence quarks are chosen such that a self-consistent calculation reproduces the properties of nuclear matter at normal saturation density.
-The model has been widely and successfully applied to many problems in nuclear physics, such as finite nuclei~\cite{Guichon:1995ue,Martinez:2018xep,Stone:2016qmi,Guichon:2006er} and hadron structure in a nuclear medium~\cite{Saito:2005rv} as well as neutron star properties~\cite{Leong:2023yma,Saito:1994ki,Leong:2023lmw} and possible hybrid stars~\cite{Whittenbury:2015ziz}.
+The model has been widely and successfully applied to many problems in nuclear physics, such as finite nuclei~\cite{Martinez:2018xep} and hadron structure in a nuclear medium~\cite{Saito:2005rv} as well as neutron star properties and possible hybrid stars~\cite{Whittenbury:2015ziz}.
 Here, we briefly review the EoS of nuclear matter within the QMC model, including the additional phenomenological repulsion which may arise at higher densities because of baryon overlap~\cite{Leong:2023yma}.
 Within this model, the baryon energy density takes the form

 where the baryon contribution in the first term of Eq.~(\ref{eq1}) is expressed as

 and the meson contributions, including Fock terms, are